 We have adjusted the traditional design slightly to produce a tipi that has been reinforced in all the areas that usually wear.
 Our tipis are extremely hard wearing, particularly in bad weather.
 If you will be living in the tipi we recommend purchasing the inner liner.
 It will prevent drafts and provide a more comfortable space.

 A rot proof bottom on our inner liners

 Large pockets on the smoke flaps to make it easy to fit the smoke flap poles

 Grommet enforced dowel holes

 Nylon loops on the bottom of the tipi to prevent rot

-Our tipi covers include the pegs, smoke flap ropes and the tipi door.
+Our tipi covers include the pegs, smoke flap ropes, anchor rope, wooden lacing pins, a canvas storage bag and a tipi door.

 |6ft kids tipi (28 sq ft)||$695 (poles availible at $40 each)||N/A|

 Little Foot Yurts does not provide the tipi poles, except for the 6ft kids tipi at $40 per pole.